Recognition of same-sex unions in Venezuela: Early lawsuits

 Article 77 of the Constitution of Venezuela, adopted in 1999, states that "marriage between a man and a woman is protected".
 It was unclear if the wording explicitly outlawed same-sex marriage.
-In February 2008, the Supreme Tribunal of Justice ruled in favor of Unión Afirmativa ("Affirmative Union"), a group advocating for same-sex marriage, who had requested clarification on the wording.
+In February 2008, the Supreme Tribunal of Justice ruled in favor of Affirmative Union (Unión Afirmativa), a group advocating for same-sex marriage, who had requested clarification on the wording.
 The group had argued that the sentence was unclear and did not prevent same-sex couples from enjoying economic and social rights, including property rights in case of separation or death, alimony, adoption rights, social security benefits, protection from domestic violence or the possibility to acquire the nationality of a partner.
 The court ruled that the National Assembly "could", but was not bound to, legislate in order to protect such rights for same-sex partners.
 The court ruled that Article 77 does not prohibit same-sex civil unions or marriages, but also does not require their recognition.
 Article 77 of the Constitution states that: